hardwarelayer/tientn-jboard-game/README.md

     [Done] 30.
 AI will start mobilization when enemy approach sea or land neighbour of it's capitol, and deploy land unit in capitol, or start sea battle.

     [Done] 31.
 Add territory owner information on bottom bar of Map panel

+    [Done] 32.
+Remove the stocking levels which affect the choose of AI between war and peace (I added before).
+Now focus on AI limited move or full scale move(time consuming)

+    [Done] 33.
+AI to decide when to do limited war or full scale war, to save time of a turn.

+    34. TripleA based AI calculate all units to get possible move, which is very slow.
+So the more units, the slow AI runs.
+Must change somehow (e.g cache calculated moves of same type and position, target in each calculate phase)

 ------------------